PhD Handbook

 Timeline

-Students must submit their IP Outline no later than the third week of the fall semester following completion of the required social work courses.
-The IP is due the first week of December.
+Students must submit their IP Outline no later than the third week of the fall semester of the third year following completion of the required social work courses.
+The IP is due the first week of December in the fall semester of the third year.
+Students may submit their IP outline during the summer after their second year as long as their IP Committee members are available and willing to review the outline during the summer term.

 Different Timelines and Extensions

-Students who do not complete social work courses in the spring will develop a timeline with their IP Chair and approval from the PhD Program Director.
-Students may request extensions with support from their IP Chair and Committee members, and approval by the PhD Program Director.
-The student is required to submit a new written plan for completing the IP to the PhD Program Director signed by all IP Committee members.
+Students who do not complete social work courses in the spring may request and extension and will develop a timeline with their IP Chair and must submit this timeline to the PhD Program Director for approval.
+The student is required to submit a new written plan for completing the IP to the PhD Program Director with approval from all IP Committee members.

 Process